 All regular admit PhD students must satisfactorily complete two research rotations, one in the fall semester and one in the spring semester of their first year.
 The student may meet with their Program Director or Associate Program Director in the fall semester to determine an appropriate research rotation for the ensuing spring semester.
 A research rotation is one semester in length, and the student must be housed in the lab in which the rotation is conducted.
-Start and stop days and working hours should be arranged with the faculty member that will act as the research mentor during the rotation.
+Working hours should be arranged with the faculty member that will act as the research mentor during the rotation.
 The student will present his/her research findings from each rotation in seminars (approximately 20 mins) to the graduate faculty and student body.
 A written scientific abstract will be required prior to the oral presentation.
-Fall Research Rotation talks are usually held in January and Spring Research Rotation talks are in June or July.
+Fall Research Rotation talks will be held in the week following Finals week and Spring Research Rotation talks are in in the week following Finals week.
 In cases where a student opts for a third research rotation in the summer, a third rotation seminar is not required.